 Spritzing is a great way to keep dry ribs, wet.
 If you've been to our Pellet Grill 101 class, then you know Chef Jack loves to spray his rib racks to ensure moisture and attract more smoke.
 However, some rib purists advise against spraying as you're actively opening your grill every 45 minutes to an hour, interrupting the smoking process.
 If you choose to use this method, keep in mind that you should no longer be spritzing once/if you've slathered your barbecue sauce on.
 Jack's spray consists of 1-part apple cider vinegar and 1-part apple juice.

 This method is a guideline and you can adjust as needed.
 The name comes from the idea that you smoke the rib rack uncovered for 3 hours, pull it out and wrap (meat side down) for another 2 hours, then open up your grill and slather on your BBQ sauce for 1 final hour.
+Even though this is easy to add up to 6 hours be sure to add more time to rest.
+The rest is important and we will cover that a little later.
 The foil wrap causes a steaming effect that yields fall off the bone ribs.
 While, that final hour serves as a way to tightening things back up.
 Many opt-out of the 3-2-1 method because it's time-consuming and more work.
 Wanna' try it out?
 Here's our 3-2-1 Recipe.